firesurfer/rclcs/README.md

 * Create a Node
 * Create a Publisher
 * Create a Subscription
+* Publish and recieve a simple message (no string, no arrays, no nested types)
 * Generate code for simple messages (mostly basic types)

 ## What doesn't work at the moment